Quantum magnonics: when magnon spintronics meets quantum information science: Magnon + X

 where the brackets $[~]$ and $\{~\}$ refer to commutator and anticommutator of two operators, respectively.
 The third non-linear term on the right-hand side of Eq. (\ref{me_nonhermitian}) is added to preserve $\mathrm{tr}(\hat{\rho})=1$ and thus guarantees the stability of the system.
-Physically, it may come from the magnon-magnon interactions caused by exchange and dipolar interactions, which will suppress the divergence of the magnon density \cite{RezendeJPCM2010,KlossPRB2010,WangPRL2021,Hulaarxiv2021}.
+Equation (\ref{me_nonhermitian}) preserves the total probability of the system ($\mathrm{tr}(\rho(t))=1$).
+A more detailed discussion of this master equation has been presented by Brody et al. \cite{BrodyPRL2012}.
+Physically, the non-linear effect in a magnonic system may come from the magnon-magnon interactions caused by exchange and dipolar interactions, which will suppress the divergence of the magnon density \cite{RezendeJPCM2010,KlossPRB2010,WangPRL2021,Hulaarxiv2021}.
 A similar approach was adopted in a single quantum system with $\mathcal{\mathcal{PT}}$ symmetry \cite{WuScience2019}.

 By solving the quantum master equation \eqref{me_nonhermitian}, it is found that the hybrid system evolves to a steady state with entanglement $\ln2$, which is the maximum amount of entanglement of two qubits.
 To understand the structure of this steady state, the authors analytically derived the evolution of the density matrix and found that the eigenstate $|\phi_{s} \rangle = ( | 10\rangle + e^{i \varphi_s} | 01\rangle)/\sqrt{2}$ of the Hamiltonian eventually dominates the steady state, with $\varphi_s= \arccos (\Delta)$.
 Note that the state $|\phi_{s} \rangle$ is a Bell state and that it has maximum entanglement $E_N(|\phi_s \rangle \langle \phi_s |)=\ln2$ as shown in Fig. \ref{bell}(b).
 One can check the fidelity of the density matrix with respect to the Bell state ($F\equiv \text{tr}\sqrt{\langle \phi_s | \hat{\rho} | \phi_1 \rangle}$) as a function of time, showing that it indeed approaches one in the steady case.
 This clearly proves that the steady Bell state is generated in the hybrid system.
 Furthermore, such a state is robust against dissipation ($\kappa_m$) as long as $\kappa_m < g$, as shown in Fig. \ref{bell}(c).
 Using the experimental parameters that correspond to a millimeter-sized YIG sphere inside a Fabry-Perot cavity \cite{HarderPRL2018}, the fidelity of the generated Bell state is $97.85 \%$.
 For comparison, in the $\mathcal{PT}$ exact phase, the system keeps oscillating and no steady Bell states are generated, as illustrated in Fig. \ref{bell}(d).
 This result can also be viewed as Rabi oscillations and it applies to the original proposal put forth in Ref. \cite{SoykalPRL2010}, where the real beam-splitter type interaction cannot generate a steady entanglement between magnons and photons.
 A complete phase diagram of the system is found in Fig. \ref{bell}(e).
 Xie et al. proposed a Bell test using the hybrid magnet-cavity system in a recent preprint \cite{XiearXiv2021}.